byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 ```@docs
 FLOWFoil.Martensen
 ```
+!!! note
+    If the `cascade` option is set to false, this method becomes a standard planar airfoil method, but uses constant rather than linear vortices, so the Mfoil/Xfoil method is superior in that case.

 ```@example martensen
 using FLOWFoil

-#setup airfoil coordinates
-x, y = AirfoilTools.naca4(6,4,12)
+x, y = AirfoilTools.naca4()

-#specify range of angle of attack
-inflow_angles = range(-5.0, 15.0, step=1)
+angles_of_attack = range(-5.0, 15.0; step=1)

-#solve for airfoil cascade
-cascade = true

-#setup solidity - only important in cascade case.
-If cascade = false, then value of solidity will not effect the outputs
-solidity = 1.0

-#setup airfoil stagger (inflow angle minus angle of attack).
-When in doubt set this to 0.0
+# The cascade method requires solidity (closeness) of sections and stagger (inflow angle - angle of attack)
-stagger = 0.0

-#Value of solidity that the cascade method will transition to solving using the planar method (ie single airfoil instead of a cascade).
-In this case it is used for blending the cascade solution and planar solution together when the solidity is close to the transition value.
-When in doubt set this to 1e-4.
-transition_value = 0.0001

-#curvature correction is currently not working, always set to false
-curvature_correction = false

-#specify Martensen method
-method = Martensen(cascade,solidity,stagger, transition_value, curvature_correction)
+method = Martensen(solidity=1.2, stagger=15.0)

-#solve for outputs
-outputs = analyze(x, y, inflow_angles; method=method)
+outputs = analyze(x, y, angles_of_attack; method=method)
 ```

 ## Hess-Smith 2D Method for Educational Purposes